Gov. JB Pritzker touts education spending in new budget during Moline stop

 It also will create 5,000 new preschool spots for low-income students and address the teacher shortage.

-In February, Pritzker stopped in Rock Island at Skip-a-Long daycare touting the new program and was joined with other officials.
-Director of Skip-a-Long Pat Allison said during the news conference that it would help open three classrooms that are closed due to staffing shortages, increase staff wages, and retain employees who can support children's individual needs.
+In February, Pritzker stopped in Rock Island at Skip-a-Long day care touting the new program and was joined with other officials.
+Director of Skip-a-Long Pat Allison said during the news conference that it would help open three classrooms that were closed because of staffing shortages, increase staff wages and retain employees who could support children's individual needs.

 The budget passed on partisan lines.